Minimum Description Length Recurrent Neural Networks

 \section{Introduction}

-A successful learning system is one that makes appropriate generalizations, ideally from as small as possible a training corpus.
-Neural networks have shown impressive results across a wide range of domains, including linguistics, computer vision, and many more.
-However, they still face some challenges that would need to be addressed.
+A successful learning system is one that makes appropriate generalizations.
+For example, after seeing the sequence 1,0,1,0,1 we might suspect that the next element will be 0.
+If we then see 0, we might be even more confident that the next input element will be 1.
+Artificial neural networks have shown impressive results across a wide range of domains, including linguistic data, computer vision, and many more.
+They excel at generalizing when large training corpora and computing resources are available, but they face serious challenges that become particularly clear when generalizing from small input sequences like the one presented above.

 First, they tend to overfit the learning data.
 To avoid this, they require external measures to control their own tendency for memorization (such as regularization) as well as very large training corpora.
+Moreover, standard regularization techniques fall short in many cases, as we show below.

 Second, even when successful, they tend to produce non-categorical results.
 That is, they output very high probabilities to target responses, but never 100\%.
+Adequate, human-like generalization, on the other hand involves having both a probabilistic guess (which neural networks can do) and, at least in some cases, a clear statement of a categorical best guess (which neural networks cannot do).

 Third, these networks are often very big, and it is generally very hard to inspect a given network and determine what it is that it actually knows (though see \citealp{lakretz_emergence_2019} for a recent successful attempt to probe this knowledge in the context of linguistics).

 Some of the challenges above arise from the reliance of common connectionist approaches on backpropagation as a training method, which keeps the neural architecture itself constant throughout the search.
 The chosen architecture must therefore be large enough to capture the given task, and it is natural to overshoot in terms of size.
-Furthermore, and more obviously, it must allow for derivable operations to be applied, which prevents certain categorical patterns to be even expressible.
+Furthermore, it must allow for differentiable operations to be applied, which prevents certain categorical patterns from even being expressible.